-5.3.4 Power Path Control With the BAT GD Pin
+5.3.4 Power Path Control With the BAT\GD Pin

-The bq27500/1 must operate in conjunction with other electronics in a system appliance, such as chargers and other ICs and subcircuits that draw appreciable power.
-After a battery is inserted into the system, this electronics must be disabled, so that an accurate OCV can be read.
+The bq27501 must operate in conjunction with other electronics in a system appliance, such as chargers or other ICs and application circuits that draw appreciable power.
+After a battery is inserted into the system, there should be no charging or discharging current higher than C/20, so that an accurate OCV can be read.
 The OCV is used for helping determine which battery profile to use, as it constitutes part of the battery impedance measurement.

 When a battery is inserted into a system, the Impedance TrackTM algorithm requires that no charging of the battery takes place and that any discharge is limited to less than C/20-these conditions are sufficient for the fuel gauge to take an accurate OCV reading.
-To disable these functions, the BAT\GD pin is merely set high (floating output pulled high).
-Once an OCV reading has be made, the BAT\GD pin is pulled low, thereby enabling battery charging and regular discharge of the battery.
+To disable these functions, the BAT\GD pin is merely set negated from the default setting.
+Once an OCV reading has be made, the BAT\GD pin is asserted, thereby enabling battery charging and regular discharge of the battery.
 The Operation Configuration [BATG\POL] bit can be used to set the polarity of the battery good signal, should the default configuration need to be changed.